 top of page

-The performance of the agribusiness relies on various factors, including the economy.
+Market volatility is the most significant hurdle in agribusiness.
+Prices for crops can fluctuate dramatically, impacting revenue and financial planning.
+Economic factors such as fluctuating commodity prices, trade policies, and labor shortages further complicate the landscape.
 Over the past 5 years, there has been a significant increase in performance driven by the growth in free-trade agreements, the exploration of biofuels as alternative energy sources, and the interest in genetically modified seeds.
 As the global economy recovers, exports are predicted to generate high and stable revenue.
 Other factors influencing performance include the agricultural price index, natural disaster index, trade-weighted index, GDP, and population.

 Factors Influencing Successful Agribusiness